 About Abbeyfield South Downs

-At Abbeyfield South Downs we offer a peaceful, friendly atmosphere in six sheltered houses for older people.
+At Abbeyfield South Downs we offer a peaceful, friendly atmosphere in eight sheltered houses for older people.
 Our mission is all about making life a little easier for our tenants, while helping to combat loneliness among older people.

 We offer company, support, safety, good nutrition and independence – all in a homely environment, without the worry of maintaining a home.
 As a tenant you will enjoy as much company or privacy as you like, with the freedom to come and go as you wish.